mrhdias/secutio/docs/index.md

     - <ins>none</ins>: It exists only for convenience, but does not make any transformations.

 ### Custom Attributes
-Custom attributes can be added to the elements where tasks are specified, allowing one to overrides the default value of one property with another.
-The attribute must always begin with the substring "attribute-" followed by the property to replace.
-This transformation is available for the following properties: action, src-file, method, remove, target, swap, before, after and trigger.
+Custom attributes can be added to the elements where "tasks" are specified, allowing one to override the default value of one property with another.
+The property in the "tasks" file that defines the attribute must always begin with the substring 'attribute-' followed by the attribute with property to replace.
+This transformation is available for the following properties: action, src-file, method, remove, target, swap, before, after, and trigger.

 Example: